HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/Redis/RedisInstall.md

 minimal storage.

 ### Resources
-Redis is single-threaded (for the most part), so it benefits more from fast processors, than multiple processors.
+Redis is single-threaded (for the most part), so it benefits more from having faster processors, vs. having multiple processors.
 2 CPUs can work well in many scenarios.
 It's key to monitor for Kubernetes CPU resource throttling and ensure that is is not happening, as throttling can 'hang' the Redis main thread.
 The memory assigned should be larger than the memory allocated for the Redis cache memory (see above)

 ```
  resources: